- In 2019 we were deep into a giant AI bubble, and little published around AI is true.

 Problem #2: The Assumption That AI Always Fixes Problems

-A large segment of the population in the IT space has dropped their guard with regards to AI.
-AI is assumed to be effective, without evidence being requested that it is effective, or that it is worth the effort and expense.
+A large segment of the population in the IT space has dropped its guard with regards to AI.
+AI is assumed to be effective without evidence being requested that it is effective or worth the effort and expense.
 And how does everyone seem to know that AI is effective?
 Well, a large number of people are certainly writing about AI, nearly all of them with a financial bias.

 This is not evidence that AI works or that companies are getting a return on their AI investments.

 There is a fundamental misunderstanding as to what AI/ML can do.
 There are just too many people not testing the algorithm before making the claims.
 This is well explained by the facile coverage of McDonald’s announcement on AI for their menus that we cover in the article How Awful Was the Coverage of the McDonald’s AI Acquisition.